-It is difficult to identify the range of gait deviations associated with juvenile idiopathic arthritis using simple clinical observations.
+It is difficult to identify the range of gait deviations associated with JIA using simple clinical observations.
 Scientific gait analysis allows accurate targeting of physiotherapy and orthotic interventions to suit each individual.

 Sickle cell tests, Lyme disease titres, lupus antibodies, anti-double-stranded DNA, rheumatoid factor, human leukocyte antigen, creatine kinase are only requested if suggested from the history.

 - Plain X-ray should be the initial study.
 Anteroposterior (AP) radiographs of the pelvis and AP and lateral views of both lower extremities are recommended, particularly in very young children.

 - Bone scintigraphy using technetium highlights areas of increased bone metabolism and may help to identify occult fractures, osteomyelitis, and Calvé-Legg-Perthes disease.

 - CT scanning is effective for abdominal and pelvic pathology (eg, sacroiliac trauma) and bony pathology of the hip, knee, spine, and foot.

 - MRI is the study of choice for soft tissue pathology and for evaluation of bone tumours.

 Toe-walking is one of the least common gait abnormalities.

 - If the child walks on his or her toes and is under 3 years old, the problem can be normal.

 - After age 3, if the problem persists, it requires careful evaluation.